nxadm/ctwrapper/README.md

 HTTP(s) Basic Authentication is supported for retrieving the git repo.
-The password can be retrieved from Hashicorp's [vault](https://github.com/hashicorp/vault) by using the standard VAULT_* environment values.
+The password can be retrieved from Hashicorp's [vault](https://github.com/hashicorp/vault) by providing a vault address (--vault-addr) and a key containing the path (--vault-key).
+The token should be provided as the environment variable VAULT_TOKEN that will also be used bu consul-template.
 If no authentication is provided, the repo will be retrieved anonymously.

 ctwrapper, being a wrapper for consul-template, expects the latter to be in the